AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $V_{pore}$ = Volume of water used to saturate sand
 $V_{sample}$ = Volume of sand

 This is equivalent to the formula given by [University of Florida Dept of Chemical Engineering](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
-The results of this experiment are described in the Results section.
+The data are given in Table 1 in the Results and Analysis section.

 #### Determining Sand Grain Dimensions
 Fluidization velocity of a sand bed is also dependent on sand grain diameter.
-Although the sand used for the subteam's reactor was already sieved, there were some minor variations that were not yet taken into account.
+Although the silica sand used for the subteam's reactor was already sieved, there were some minor variations that were not yet taken into account.

 In order to determine the average size of the sand grains, ten random grains were measured 3 times by subteam members using a caliper.
 The ten sand grains were taken as a representative sample of the sand used in the reactor.
-The data can be found in the results section.
+The measurements are found in Table 2 in the Results and Analysis section.

 #### Determining the Reactor's Cross Sectional Area
 The subteam acquired a clear PVC pipe of approximate 1 inch diameter.

 After marking the pipe at approximately 50 cm in length with a permanent marker (the length was measured using measuring tape), the pipe was cut at that mark using a Sawzawll reciprocating saw.
-To maintain the correct orientation of the pipe, the subteam labeled the pipe with colored tape, with white tape denoting the bottom end (where the influent water will travel into the reactor) and red tape denoting the top (where the effluent water will leave the reactor).
+To maintain the correct orientation of the pipe, the subteam labeled the pipe with colored tape, with white tape denoting the bottom end (where the influent water travels into the reactor) and red tape denoting the top end (where the effluent water leaves the reactor).

-The measured dimensions of the cut pipe are given in the following table.
+The cut pipes' measured dimensions are given in Tables 3 and 4 in the Results and Analysis section.
 Measurements were taken using a caliper, in units of millimeters.
 Measurements were taken at both ends of the pipe: influent (marked with white) and effluent (red).
 The pipe's "inner diameter" was calculated by subtracting twice the thickness of the pipe's wall from the pipe's outer diameter.

-This pipe was used as the main component of the prototype reactor.
+This cut pipe was used as the main component of the prototype reactor.

-A table of the collected data can be found in the results section.

 ### Fabrication Details

-The clear PVC pipe, cut to 0.5m as described in the prior section, was labeled with the following bands of tape to denote certain properties.
+The clear PVC pipe, cut to 0.5m as described in the prior section, was labeled with the following bands of tape to denote certain attributes.
+A photograph is shown in Figure 9.
 1. Orange: subteam name, member names and NetIDs
-2. Red: top / effluent end of the pipe
+2. Red: top / effluent end of the reactor
-3. White: bottom / influent end of the pipe
+3. White: bottom / influent end of the reactor
-4. Pink: prototype number
+4. Pink: prototype number (i.e. Prototype 1)

 Two watertight flow connectors, shown in Figure 7, were attached to either side of the PVC pipe to connect the influent and effluent tubing to the reactor.